MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/analysis-services-management-pack-changes-history.md

 - Added new "MDX total cells calculated" performance collection rule that collects the total number of cell properties
 - Added new "MDX Total NON EMPTY for calculated members" performance collection rule that collects total number of times a NON EMPTY algorithm looped over calculated members
 - Added new "MDX Total NON EMPTY unoptimized" performance collection rule that collects total number of times an unoptimized NON EMPTY algorithm was used
-- Added new "MDX Total Recomputes" performance collection rule that collects collects total number of cells recomputed due to error
+- Added new "MDX Total Recomputes" performance collection rule that collects total number of cells recomputed due to error
 - Added new "MDX Total Sonar subcubes" performance collection rule that collects total number of subcubes that the query optimizer generated
-- Added new "Processing Aggreagations Rows created/sec" performance collection rule that collects rate of aggregation rows created during processing of aggregations in MOLAP data files
+- Added new "Processing Aggregations Rows created/sec" performance collection rule that collects rate of aggregation rows created during processing of aggregations in MOLAP data files
 - Added new "Indexes Processing Rows/sec" performance collection rule that collects the number of rows per second being read from MOLAP stores to create indexes during a processing workload
 - Added new "Processing Rows written/sec" performance collection rule that collects rate of rows written during processing of data
 - Improved the memory-related instance monitoring workflows by adding new properties and removing deprecated ones